MicrosoftDocs/learn/learn-pr/azure/protect-infrastructure-with-site-recovery/includes/3-site-recovery-setup.md

 ## Disaster recovery preparation with Azure Site Recovery

 Azure Site Recovery will manage and orchestrate your DR process for Azure VMs or on-premises machines.
-However, to enable this there are several components you need to configure:
+However, to enable it there are several components you need to configure:

 - Add a Recovery Services Vault
 - Organize target resources